-✓ Demonstrate the ability to use basic technological tools responsibly and analyze the social and ethical implications of science and technology in contemporary society.
+- ✓ Demonstrate the ability to use basic technological tools responsibly and analyze the social and ethical implications of science and technology in society. - ✓ Apply scientific methods and technological tools to identify problems, formulate hypotheses and support data-informed decision-making. - ✓ Apply strategies to overcome technology-related anxiety and build confidence in technology use

-In terms of attitudes:
+In terms of competences:

-✓ Develop curiosity and ethical behavior on technology use, including data privacy and social equity.
+- ✓ Develop curiosity and ethical behavior on technology use, including data privacy and social equity. - ✓ Demonstrate responsibility and ethical awareness when applying technological solutions - ✓ Take initiative in setting personal goals for technology skill development and maintain a positive approach